isabelstoddart/AnimationGame/README.md

 For this project I created the Enemy class, the EnemyCollection class, and the stars in the background.

+To run the program: download processing, hit the clone button on the repository,

 The Game:
 - In the Welcome Screen, you can simply choose 1 player or 2 players
 - player shoots the enemies.
 The enemies will come down the screen at different speed